 - Ability to fall asleep and stay asleep

 For people who are looking for a strain to specifically help them fall asleep, they will still want to focus on a strain that is higher in THC than CBD.
-CBD is non-psychoactive which will result in a more physical relaxation.
+CBD is non-psychoactive which will result in more physical relaxation.

 Before prescribing yourself cannabis as a sleep-aid, it is important to talk to your doctor about your condition and whether cannabis is right for you.
 Studies have shown that cannabis does affect sleep cycles in some way, so it’s important to be aware of that while using cannabis.